 If you wish to settle your personal injury claim, there are a couple of things you need to know first.
 Usually when a personal injury case gets settled is when the insurance companies become involved.
 When your claim gets negotiated, damages are calculated.
 Damages that you could negotiate are lost wages, medical expenses and any future expenses you may need that resulted from your slip and fall.

 When you believe you have calculated all the damages related to your case, you will send a settlement offer to the negligent store.
 After, the store could accept the settlement offer you propose to them or counter with their own.

 If you wish to settle your claim slip and fall claim and receive a settlement, speak with a personal injury attorney first.

 Why You Should Consult An Attorney

 The content of this article serves only to provide information and should not be construed as legal advice.
-If you file a claim against Lowe's, you may not be entitled to any compensation.
+If you file a claim against Lowe's, or any other party, you may not be entitled to any compensation.